Triskele37/ffxiv-completionist/documentation/Feature Todo.md

     add method to exclude certain fields in certain ids from merge

 **Changes**
-* Removed Total_Items from xivapi configs and create function to combine all existing ids in cache then compare against pulled list of ids
+* Remove Total_Items from xivapi configs and create function to combine all existing ids in cache then compare against pulled list of ids
 * Potentially remove ENpcResident from xivapi script
 * Consider getting Recipe data independent of RecipeNotebookList